mianaamir/employee-import-api/README.md

      - Valid employee records are grouped into batches of 25.
      - Each batch is sent as a single message to an Amazon SQS queue.
    - The SQS queue processes the data and writes it to the DynamoDB `Employees` table in batches, ensuring efficient handling of large datasets.
-   - Simultaneously, an entry is created in the `Reports` table to track the import job's progress and generate a detailed report.
+   - Simultaneously, an entry is created in the `ImportReports` table to generate a detailed report.

 2. **Report Endpoint (`/report/{importId}`)**
    - Fetches the detailed report of a specific import job.